 There's a fine balance between holding a new hire's hand every step of a six-week onboarding process and throwing a new hire out into the field with zero training.
 Young startups with small teams don't have the time, resources or existing processes to onboard new hires as completely as they might like.
-Still, it's important to tell new hires what to expect on the job.
+Still, it's important to tell new sales development representatives what to expect on the job.

 Week two should move from product to customer-focused training.
 If you don't already have a playbook new hires can study and follow, create one.
 This can include script outlines, objection handling suggestions and value selling tips.
 It's the rare sales development call that gets into the details of pricing and features.
 Instead, they can expect objections like "I'm not at all interested," or "I already use a competitor."
 So remember that SDRs will get very different objections than account executives, and tailor the training material to the job.

 By the end of week two, new SDR hires should be role playing these scenarios internally.
 Week three can consist of more specific process training and role plays.
 By the end of the week, they should be comfortable making calls.

 Training doesn't stop when you let your SDRs loose on the phones.
 After the initial onboarding, maintain weekly one-on-one hour-long coaching sessions.
 These keep everyone sharp and are a good excuse to check in with each member of your team.